NarrowLarry.com presents:

 * Beth Sholom Synagogue (Frank Lloyd Wright, Elkins Park, PA, 1954)

-* the houses of the "Arizona School" (Will Bruder, Wendell Burnette, Rick Joy, et. al.) (1990s - present)
+* The houses of the "Arizona School" (Will Bruder, Wendell Burnette, Rick Joy, et. al.) (1990s - present)

 * Schlesinger & Mayer Building / AKA Carson, Pirie, Scott and Company Building (Louis Sullivan, Chicago, IL, 1899)

-* The Orange Show (Jeff McKissack, Houston, TX, c.1956 - 1979)
+* The Orange Show (Jeff McKissack, Houston, TX, built c.1956 - 1979)

 * Esherick House (Wharton Esherick, Paoli, PA, 1966)